ALSETLab/NYPAModelTransformation/docs/index.md

 ## Project Overview

-This is the repository for the 'Model Transformation for High Performing Smart Grid Applications' project.
+This is the website for the 'Model Transformation for High Performing Smart Grid Applications' project.
-Project has been on going since Fall 2018.
+The project has been on going since Fall 2018.
 Joint project between New York Power Authority and Rensselaer Polytechnic Institute.

 ## Developers, Roles and Contact Information